How HER2-Positive Breast Cancer Treatment is Personalized

 The label “incurable” is used to describe metastatic breast cancer that has already spread beyond the breasts, into the regional lymph nodes and beyond.
 The most common places for breast cancer to metastasize are the bones, brain, lungs, and liver.
 Once there, surgery is used less often, but the treatment options are actually still plentiful.
 So, while the prognosis for incurable breast cancer is less predictable, there’s still much to be hopeful about, particularly with almost daily advancements in cancer treatment for HER2-targeted therapies.

-In fact, when you listen to Dr. Ma enumerate the latest breakthroughs in cancer treatments, her voice lights up with optimism.
+In fact, when you listen to Dr. Ma talk about the latest breakthroughs in cancer treatments, her voice lights up with optimism.
 “The whole world of oncology is moving toward personalized treatment,” she says.

 What is a Personalized Breast Cancer Treatment Plan?